 Did you know the 2018 MacBook Air isn’t the newest Air on the block?
 Check out our review of the more recent MacBook Air (2019).

-The MacBook Air 2018 boasts Retina display, a new keyboard and Touch ID – not to mention a generous 10-plus hours of battery life, which makes it live up to expectations as one of the best laptops today and the ‘Air’ name.
+The Apple MacBook Air (2018) brings enough updates to keep its lofty spot in our best Macs list, even if it isn’t radically different from the original – also known as the first Ultrabook.
+It comes with a Retina display, a new keyboard and the Touch ID feature, as well as a generous 10-plus hours of battery life.
+And, it lives up to expectations as one of the best laptops today and the ‘Air’ name.

-Plus, unless you rely on an external hard drive, expect to be paying a premium to get more storage.
+Do these new features justify the higher asking price?
+A laptop with a dual-core processor running at 1.6GHz isn’t going to set world records in 2019, especially at $1,199 and up, with rival machines running faster processors.
+And, unless you have an external hard drive, expect to be paying a premium to get more storage.
 Oh, and don’t think about using a microSD for storage boost – this year’s MacBook Air doesn’t support it.

 price and availability

 - Debuted October 2018 and released October 30